Assessing a Template-Based Approach for Core-Collapse Supernova Gravitational-Wave Detection: Conclusions

 \section{Conclusions}

-In this work, we explored the feasibility of detecting GWs from core-collapse supernovae through matched filtering, using signal injections into data from the LVK O3b run.
-Using the newly developed template generation code \textsc{SynthGrav}, we constructed a template bank of synthetic core-collapse supernova GW signals. \textsc{SynthGrav} is specifically designed to match the frequency characteristics observed in core-collapse supernova signals.
-Crucially, while the synthetic signals do not match the injected signal perfectly, the overall morphology of the templates resembles the injected signal well enough to enable the use of matched-filtering methods.
+In this work, we explored the feasibility of detecting GWs from core-collapse supernovae with template-based methods via signal injections into data from the LVK O3b run.
+Using the newly developed template generation code \textsc{SynthGrav}, we constructed a template bank of synthetic core-collapse supernova GW signals. \textsc{SynthGrav} is specifically designed to reproduce the time–frequency characteristics observed in core-collapse supernova signals.
+Crucially, while the synthetic signals do not match the injected signals perfectly, the overall morphology of the templates resembles the injected signals well enough to enable the use of filtering methods.

-We studied the detectability of one signal from a simulation of the core collapse of a solar-metallicity star with a zero-age main sequence mass of 25 solar masses.
-Under optimal conditions and using the signal itself as the template, this signal is detectable with a network SNR above 6 at 10 kpc.
-Using a template bank consisting of 150 templates constructed with \textsc{SynthGrav}, we found a detection efficiency of $\sim 88$\% at a distance of 1 kpc and $\sim 50$\% at 2 kpc.
-No signals were detected at a distance of 5 kpc.
-In the majority of the cases, we found that the properties of the signal, the typical frequency of the signal as a function of time, can be reconstructed with an accuracy of $\sim 15$\%.

-We found a relatively large variation in our results as a function of observer direction, a $SNR_n$ change of approximately 80\%.
-For the optimal scenario, where the signal itself was used as the filter, we saw a smaller variation in $SNR_n$ ($\sim 40$\%).

-Our study demonstrates that matched-filtering methods perform relatively well in comparison with state-of-the art excess energy searches \citep{Szczepanczyk_21,Szczepanczyk_23b,Szczepanczyk_24}.

-We found that the FAR was primarily driven by noise glitches, resulting in a relatively high FAR that underscores the importance of incorporating glitch-rejection techniques into the analysis.
-Additionally, improving our understanding of the correlation between the detector data stream and supernova signals could help reduce the FAR further.
-However, since neutrino detections would likely accompany a galactic supernova, we can tolerate a higher FAR than is typically acceptable in blind searches for compact binary merger signals.
-Consequently, we can prioritise sensitivity to supernova signals over reducing the FAR, with the expectation that neutrino observations will aid in confirming an actual event.
+We studied the detectability of three signals from numerical core-collapse simulations (models D25, s15.01, and s15fr).
+Under optimal conditions, using the signal itself as the template, we find that detectability depends strongly on the signal.
+The s15.01 model yields the largest network SNR values and would be readily detectable at a distance of 10 kpc.
+The D25 model can reach network SNR values above typical detection thresholds under favourable observer orientations, while the model s15fr would be difficult to detect at a distance of 10 kpc.